-- Process Design
+- Collaborative Process Design

-- Briefing / Workshop Materials
+- Custom Workshop Materials

-As a facilitator, I work mostly with Vancouver Design Nerds Society, an organization that facilitates creative collaboration between artists, designers and the public at large.
-Since 2003, we’ve hosted over 60 ‘Jams’ on a wide range of topics including affordable housing, higher education, urban sustainability and public space activation.
-Last fall, I completed a three day workshop called Effective Group Facilitation as part of SFU’s Certificate in Dialogue and Civic Engagement.
+As a facilitator, I work with Vancouver Design Nerds Society, an organization that facilitates creative collaboration between artists, designers and the public at large.
+Since 2003, we’ve hosted over 60 ‘Design Jams’ on a wide range of topics including affordable housing, higher education, urban planning and public space activation.
+I completed a three day workshop called Effective Group Facilitation as part of SFU’s Certificate in Dialogue and Civic Engagement.

 As an educator, I have taught multiple courses in industrial and interaction design at Emily Carr University, including medical product design, service design, applied sustainable design and professional practice.
 Additionally, I teach design thinking + civic engagement for SFU’s Certificate Program in Dialogue and Civic Engagement.
 This work keeps my design research game strong and challenges me in ways beyond anything else I do.

 If you are still here (wow!), and would like to connect or pitch a project to me, please reach out.